.41 Long Colt

-The .41 Long Colt cartridge was created in 1877 for Colt's double-action "Thunderer" revolver.
+The .41 Long Colt / 9.8x28mmR cartridge was created in 1877 for Colt's double-action "Thunderer" revolver.

 History and description

 The .41 Long Colt was a lengthened version of the earlier centerfire .41 Short Colt, which was made to duplicate the dimensions of the even earlier .41 Short rimfire.
 The front of the bullet was about 0.406–0.408" OD, the same as the case.
 The barrel was about 0.404–0.406" groove diameter.
 The bullet lubrication was outside the case.
 At 0.386–0.388" OD, The base of the bullet was smaller in diameter to fit inside the case.
 This is known as a "heel-base" or heeled bullet.
 The only modern heeled bullet is the .22 rimfire.

 In the mid-1890s, Colt redesigned the cartridge.
 They reduced the entire diameter of the bullet to 0.386" OD and lengthened the brass case in order to put both the bullet and its lubrication inside the case.
 The overall length of both loaded cartridges was about the same.
 The barrel of the revolver was reduced slightly to match the more popular .38-40 at 0.400–0.401" groove diameter.
 This meant that the outside diameter (OD) of the new bullet was smaller than the barrel's bore, let alone its groove diameter.
 A hollow-base bullet can be dropped down the bore by gravity alone.
 The newer soft lead bullet was made with a large hollow base, like Civil War Minié balls.
 The intent was for the base of the bullet to expand with the pressure of the burning gunpowder to grip the rifling.

-The original 41LC brass cases came in three primary lengths, although they vary quite a bit within a headstamp.
+The original .41 Long Colt brass cases came in three primary lengths, although they vary quite a bit within a headstamp.
 The first ones were the shortest at about 0.932 to 0.937" long.
 In balloon-head cases, they held about 20 gr of compressed black powder (BP) with a 200 gr flat-bottom, heel-base, blunt-nose bullet.
 The next cases were about 1.130 to 1.138" long with a 200 gr hollow-base, blunt-nose bullet and about 21 gr of BP (also in balloon-head cases).
 Although the brass case lengths were far different, both cartridges were about the same overall length when loaded.
-The last brass case length was 1.050 to 1.100" long and was created exclusively for hand loaders so that both heel-base and hollow-base bullets could be used interchangeably (note that cartridges made from the longest brass cases and heel-base bullets are too long to fit most .41 LC revolvers).
+The last brass case length was 1.050 to 1.100" long and was created exclusively for hand loaders so that both heel-base and hollow-base bullets could be used interchangeably (note that cartridges made from the longest brass cases and heel-base bullets are too long to fit most .41 Long Colt revolvers).